impressivewebs/frontend-feeds/README.md

 # Front-end Feeds (Work in Progress!)

-An up to date list of RSS feeds for front-end developers.
+An up-to-date list of RSS feeds for front-end developers.

 This list is a modified version of [Paul Irish's list of front-end feeds](http://www.paulirish.com/2011/web-browser-frontend-and-standards-feeds-to-follow/).
 I've taken the most relevant feeds from his list and created a new feeds list.